From the MacCave

 Charles Moore - January 1998 - Tip Jar

-Editor's note: September 9 is the anniversary of Charles Moore's first column published on Low End Mac (9/9/99).
-Prior to that, Charles and I had been part of the MacTimes network.
-In honor of this anniversary, Charles dug up this column, which is the first Mac column he ever posted online.
-We have added some new links and images, edited very lightly, replaced what broken links we can (often with links to the Internet Archive), and show broken links with strikethrough text. dk
+Editor's note: Sept.
+9, 1998 marks the 9th anniversary of Charles Moore's first column on Low End Mac (9/9/99).
+Prior to that, Charles and I had been part of the MacTimes Network.
+In honor of this anniversary, Charles dug up this column, the first Mac column he ever posted online.
+We have added some links and images, edited very lightly, replaced what broken links we can (often with links to the Internet Archive), and show broken links with strikethrough text. dk

 The Macintosh platform is basking in hardware superiority these days.
 The lightning-fast, competitively priced G3 machines eclipse the best from the PC-compatible world, with their laboring Intel CISC processors and still-clunky component integration.
 There is also much appropriate excitement on the Mac software side with OS 8 raising the bar several notches higher than did OS 7.x - which Microsoft's Windows 95 had not yet caught up to.
 Then there is the much-anticipated Rhapsody OS waiting in the wings.